Estimated reading time: 11 minute(s)

 Anti-nutritional factors may produce several adverse effects: reduce nutrient intake, digestibility, nutrient absorption etc..
-Low level of anti-nutritional factors in any animal feed are recommended and high levels of this factors are forbidden.
+Low level of anti-nutritional factors in any animal feeds are recommended and high levels of this factors are forbidden.

 The main challenges in animal production, especially for ruminants, are: reduce feed costs, improve products quality and increase production.
 In order to achieve this, farmers are encouraged to exploit the use of unconventional feedstuff, browse foliages and shrubs.
 However the problem of feeding such materials is the fact that they contain different anti-nutritional factors with different concentrations that cause detrimental effects to animals.